Doom-Utils/dsdoom/README.txt

 1.2.1
 	> restore automap zoom controls
 	> prevent freeze on changing SFX volume
+	> bring up keyboard for save name editing
+	> A & B buttons operate as select & back in menus

 1.2.0
 	> update code for latest libnds, dswifi and libfat